top of page

 What Is Autism?

-Similarly, "neurodivergent" means that your brain exhibits differences in certain areas compared to allistic (non-autistic) individuals, resulting in different ways of interacting with the world.
+"Neurodivergent" means that your brain exhibits differences in certain areas compared to allistic (non-autistic) individuals, resulting in different ways of interacting with the world.

 It's important to note that these traits exist on a spectrum; the severity and combination of traits will vary from person to person.
+One of these traits is autistic inertia, which can significantly affect task initiation and completion.
+Discover more about it below.

 What Is Autistic Inertia?